A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Convergence guarantees

 where $\sum\limits_{n = 1}^{+\infty} R_n$ is a shorthand notation for $\lim\limits_{N \to +\infty} \sum\limits_{n = 1}^{N} R_n = \lim\limits_{N \to +\infty} \sum\limits_{n = 1}^{N} R_{n,N}$ where, as we have said before, $R_{n, N} := R_n$ can actually depend on N. Then, we obtain the following asymptotic behavior:

 \end{theorem}

-Our next result is an observation linked to the long time convergence of the gradient of the objective function, and it follows closely the ones from \cite{BertsekasGradient} and \cite{StochasticQuasiNewton}. \begin{remark} Suppose that the assumptions from Theorem \eqref{Theorem_AsymptoticBehavior} are satisfied, with respect to the optimization algorithm \eqref{AcceleratedGradientMethod}.
+Our next result is an observation linked to the long time convergence of the gradient of the objective function, and it follows closely \cite{BertsekasGradient} and \cite{StochasticQuasiNewton}. \begin{remark} Suppose that the assumptions from Theorem \eqref{Theorem_AsymptoticBehavior} are satisfied, with respect to the optimization algorithm \eqref{AcceleratedGradientMethod}.
 In addition, assume that the following property holds:

 where $m_n$ was defined in Lemma \eqref{Lemma_AlmostSureConvergence}.
 Due to \eqref{Limit_Infinity_Gradient}, \eqref{AsymptoticConvergence} and the fact that all of the random variables which are involved in these computations have non-negative values (which leads to the interchange between expected values and infinite summations), one has that